Noddin-Robotmakers/Website/Robot-Design-and-Game-Strategy.md

 * Craft Creator (10 pts for the lid, and 20 pts for the machine)
 * Expert Delivery(10 pts)
 * Audience Delivery (40 pts)
 * We usually have 50 pts in precision tokens remaining.
-We can complete 12 missions, and our maximum number of points is 430 pts.
+We can complete 12 missions, and our maximum number of points is 445 pts.

-## Testing

-* We did a lot of testing and changed how a lot of the attachments worked.
-Code was also faulty most of the time.
-We had a hard time but it was worth it.